ahtn/ahtn.github.io/_posts/2017-09-17-keyplus-mini-controller-beta.markdown

 This happened because of hot spots inside the oven and the PCB's in the hottest part of the oven weren't very happy.
-To be honest, I could have mostly avoid this situation by taking it earlier, and then reworking the uncooked PCB's with my hot air gun.
+To be honest, I could have mostly avoid this situation by taking out it earlier, and then reworking the uncooked PCB's with my hot air gun.
 But there was a part of me that was curious to see what would happen...

 For my next approach, I used an electric skillet.
 This went much better and was much easier to use.
-However, I still ended up needing to rework some of the boards because of an issue with my solder stencil.
+However, I still ended up needing to rework some of the boards because of an issue with my solder paste stencil.

 {% include image.html url="/assests/imgs/first-prototypes/keyplus_skillet_panel.jpg" description="" %}